saisoftglobal/neobots-wiki/application-script-commands/run-powershell-script-file-command.md

 ## When would I want to use this command?
-Use this command when you want to run a powershell script and wait for it to close before taskt continues executing.
+Use this command when you want to run a powershell script and wait for it to close before neobots continues executing.

 <a id="param_list"></a>